Alan Ford (comics): Grunf

+The Great Caesar

-The Great CaesarThe Great Caesar is the head of the Los Angeles division of the TNT group.
+The Great Caesar is the head of the Los Angeles division of the TNT group.
 He is a former Chicago mobster who made his fortune during the Prohibition era.
 After Al Capone's downfall, he became the most powerful mafioso in Chicago and held this position until his early retirement from business.
 He is independent from the New York division, but he still acts on Number One's orders.
 He usually dresses in white or grey suits, smokes Cuban cigars, is completely bald and always wears his trademark sunglasses.
 He also runs a flower shop, which, in contrast to the New York one, is much larger and successful than its counterpart.
 He has his own crew of TNT agents, consisting of Tim, Tom and Tumb, Bob's brothers, Professor Lamb, an inventor and former adversary of the TNT group, and Clodoveo, who remained for a while with him until he sent him back to Number One due to their constant quarrels.
 He enjoys fine wines, cigars, and he owns a panther, a bulldog and a gorilla, all tamed.

+Clodoveo

-ClodoveoClodoveo is Number One's parrot.
+Clodoveo is Number One's parrot.
 He is a very intelligent parrot, being able to speak 18 languages and 117 dialects.
 He is Number One's best friend and lives in his hideout with him, although the two constantly clash on most trivial subjects.
 He usually serves as the aviation in the TNT group and to carry messages from Number One to the TNT group or his allies when he is not around, and often ends up saving them in dangerous missions.
 He enjoys beef steaks and is a former alcoholic; his drinking habits are occasionally shown throughout the issues.
 He was absent throughout the part of the series due to his temporary relocation to Los Angeles when he lived with The Great Caesar; the two constantly clashed and both were relieved when Clodoveo returned to New York.

+Cirano

-CiranoCirano is Bob Rock's dog, who often participates in the group's missions.
+Cirano is Bob Rock's dog, who often participates in the group's missions.
 He is a smart dog, though easily bribed with food.
 He was acquired by Bob very early in the issues, and even though the dog is officially his, the entire TNT group takes care of him, with mostly Alan, Bob or The Boss taking him for walks and/or feeding him.
 More than once, he was used by Sir Oliver for his various schemes.
 Running gag in the series is his frequent attempts to eat Squitty, only to be stopped and then violently assaulted by The Boss.